 Levels of Care for Baltimore City Hospitals Responding to the Opioid Epidemic

-On April 30, Mayor Catherine E. Pugh and Health Commissioner Dr. Leana Wen joined the leadership of Baltimore City’s 11 acute-care hospitals to launch the Levels of Care for Baltimore City Hospitals Responding to the Opioid Epidemic.
+On April 30, Mayor Catherine E. Pugh and former Health Commissioner Dr. Leana Wen joined the leadership of Baltimore City’s 11 acute-care hospitals to launch the Levels of Care for Baltimore City Hospitals Responding to the Opioid Epidemic.
 The Levels of Care provides a framework for hospitals as they look to achieve best-practice in a number of areas in response to the opioid epidemic.